-SoFi originates mortgage loans in 45 states and Washington, DC.
-Your SoFi membership can earn you discounts on your lender fees, but the lender’s mortgage offerings are limited, and its minimum mortgage amount is high.
+SoFi originates mortgage loans in Washington, DC and all states except Hawaii.
+Your SoFi membership can earn you discounts on your lender fees, but the lender’s mortgage offerings are limited and its minimum mortgage amount is high.

 |Loan products offered||Conventional, Jumbo, Home equity, Refinance|